Shock propagation from the Russia-Ukraine conflict on international multilayer food production network determines global food availability

-\begin{quote} {\sffamily \textbf{ Abstract} 2pt The war in Ukraine highlighted the vulnerability of the global food supply system.
-Due to dependencies in the global food-production network, the local loss of one crop can lead to shortages in other countries and affect other products made from it.
-Previous studies treat products in isolation and do not account for product conversion during production.
-Here, we reveal the losses of $125$ food products after a localized shock to agricultural production in $192$ countries using a multilayer network model of trade (direct) and conversion of food products (indirect), thereby quantifying $10^8$ shock transmissions.
-We find that a complete agricultural production loss in Ukraine has highly heterogeneous impacts on other countries, causing relative losses of $89\%$ in sunflower oil and $85\%$ in maize via direct effects, and up to $25\%$ in poultry meat via indirect impacts.
-Our model offers a general framework to assess systemic risks in the food system.} \end{quote}
+\begin{quote} {\sffamily \textbf{ Abstract} 2pt Dependencies in the global food production network can lead to shortages in numerous regions, as demonstrated by the impacts of the Russia-Ukraine conflict on global food supplies.
+Here, we reveal the losses of $125$ food products after a localized shock to agricultural production in $192$ countries and territories using a multilayer network model of trade (direct) and conversion of food products (indirect), thereby quantifying $10^8$ shock transmissions.
+We find that a complete agricultural production loss in Ukraine has heterogeneous impacts on other countries, causing relative losses of up to $89\%$ in sunflower oil and $85\%$ in maize via direct effects, and up to $25\%$ in poultry meat via indirect impacts.
+Whilst previous studies often treated products in isolation and did not account for product conversion during production, our model studies the global propagation of local supply shocks along both production and trade relations, allowing comparison of different response strategies.} \end{quote}